jterrats/profiler/README.md

       --all-fields                  Include Field Level Security (FLS) in the retrieved profiles.
       --api-version=<value>         Override the API version used for metadata operations.
-      --concurrent-workers=<value>  Number of concurrent workers for parallel operations --exclude-managed             Exclude metadata from managed packages (with namespace prefixes).
+      --concurrent-workers=<value>  Number of concurrent workers for parallel operations --dry-run                     Preview what would be retrieved without executing the retrieve.
+      --exclude-managed             Exclude metadata from managed packages (with namespace prefixes).
+      --force                       Force full retrieve, bypassing incremental optimization.
       --max-api-calls=<value>       Maximum API calls per minute
       --max-memory=<value>          Maximum memory usage in MB
       --max-profiles=<value>        Maximum number of profiles to process in a single operation